What Happens If You Eat Glass Pieces? (Symptoms & Action Steps)

 Swallowing glass, whatever its size, can definitely cause damage at some level.
 The human digestive tract, all the way from our mouth right to our intestine, has a very delicate lining.
 Sharp and blunt objects can cause damage to this inner lining.
 If the glass piece you swallowed was tiny, then it should pass through the stool, not requiring surgery.
 Whereas, if the piece of glass is pretty big, then surgery might be the only option.
 Whatever the case, you should visit a doctor ASAP to have it checked.

-So if you or your loved one has accidentally swallowed some pieces of glass and you are now worried about how to deal with such a situation, don’t panic.
-I’ll cover all the details that will help you find the best way to handle this situation.
+So, if you or your loved one has accidentally swallowed some pieces of glass and you are now worried about how to deal with such a situation, don’t panic.
+I’ll cover all the details to help you find the best way to handle this situation.

 Symptoms showing you swallowed glass